-- Rejection letters are inevitable.
-Do not take them personally. - Obtain some real benefit from each rejection letter.
-You cannot let a simple "no" affect you in a negative way; do something positive about it. - Call each person who has sent a rejection letter and thank him/her for his/her consideration. - Ask for feedback so that you can improve your résumé, interview skills or job search direction. - Ask for referrals to other organizations or other people who may require your skills. - Above all, never give up.
+- Rejections are inevitable.
+Do not take them personally. - Obtain the benefit from each rejection.
+You cannot let a simple "no" affect you in a negative way; do something positive about it. - Speak with the individual who informed you of the rejection and thank him/her for his/her consideration. - Ask for feedback so that you can improve your résumé, interview skills or job search direction. - Above all, never give up.
 Keep trying, keep learning, keep improving and you will be successful.